 Community service leave

-Employees are entitled to take unpaid community service leave where they are members of a recognised emergency management body and need to take leave for certain emergency management activities.
+Employees are entitled to take unpaid community service leave where they are members of a recognised emergency management body (such as volunteer firefighters) and need to take leave for certain emergency management activities.
 Awards and agreements may also contain additional provisions in relation to community service leave.
+Although there is no obligation to pay employees for taking such leave, employers may choose to do so.
+The Government is also introducing new laws to allow volunteer firefighters to receive government-funded compensation for loss of earnings in some States.
+See here in respect of NSW.

 Employer’s general duty of care